fancyyyyy/kid/README.md

 The saw trims trim out the bump in the saw, plug it into a scope and trim until you're happy.

 Seat the tempco in contact with the sot363-6 transistor pair and stick some thermal paste on top of them.

+This is largely an adaptation of the stroh pico vco with some changes to the expo converter.